 There will be no stress on your legs, but you will keep your cardiovascular fitness engaged.
 Basically try to replace the activity you are training for with a complimentary one at a significantly lower intensity.

-The role of sports massage in injury prevention!
+The role of massage in injury prevention!

 Most common sports injuries are due to over- use.
 These injuries can develop over time, days, weeks, months or even years and you will surely need a sport injury treatment.
 By the time you became aware that you have a problem, many structures on your body could be compromised.
-Regular Sports massage helps to detect and treat muscles tightness by stretching tight muscles, increasing blood flow to the muscles, stimulating nerve endings and breaking down scar tissue.
+Regular massage (for athletes) helps to detect and treat muscles tightness by stretching tight muscles, increasing blood flow to the muscles, stimulating nerve endings and breaking down scar tissue.

 The secret to injury prevention RRSS “Rest, Release, Stretch and Strengthen muscles “

-How sports massage can help?
+How massage can help?